Wolf Administration: More Than 200 New Water Infrastructure Improvement Projects Approved Throughout the Commonwealth

 The small water and sewer projects approved today include the replacement of the Troy Street water main in Bradford County; improving the wastewater treatment facility in Huntingdon County; improving the above-ground reservoir rehabilitation in Lehigh County; the expansion of the Pine Grove Township water system in Schuylkill County; and the extension of the Alexander Spring Road Waterline in Cumberland County.
 Other projects include improvements and replacements of water mains, water treatment plants, sewer systems, and water line extensions in hundreds of municipalities in 49 counties across the commonwealth.
 The total funding amount is more than $61 million.

-A complete list of Small Water and Sewer projects approved at yesterday’s CFA meeting can be found here.
+A complete list of Small Water and Sewer projects approved at yesterday’s CFA meeting can be found in the approved projects library.

 The Pennsylvania Small Water and Sewer program provides grants to assist municipalities with the construction, improvement, expansion or repair of their water supplies or sanitary sewer systems.
 Municipalities and municipal authorities are eligible to apply for up to $500,000 in grant funding.
-For more information on the PA Small Water and Sewer program, click here.
+For more information visit the PA Small Water and Sewer program page.

+For more information about the CFA and the Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.